 Condominium owners

 - Alberta’s Utility Payment Deferral Program ended on June 18, 2020.
 This program was for electricity and natural gas, regardless of the service provider.
 Check with your municipality if there is flexibility or deferral of payments for water service.
-Remember, deferral does not mean you don’t have to pay, it just means your payment is put off until later.
+Remember, deferral does not mean you don’t have to pay.
+It just means you pay later.

 - If you are concerned about making mortgage payments on your condominium unit, contact your bank or lending institution.
 Many banks are supporting customers by allowing them to apply to defer mortgage payments for 6 months.